Kong/docs.konghq.com/app/konnect/account-management/index.md

 When you create a {{site.konnect_saas}} account, you select a geographic region for your instance.
 Regions are distinct deployments of {{site.konnect_short_name}} with objects, such as services and consumers, that are region-specific.
 Only authentication is shared between {{site.konnect_short_name}} regions.

-Only Enterprise plans can have more than one region.
+Only Enterprise plans can select more than one region.

 ## Manage and view plan billing and usage